Preparing to buy a house? Call us for a complimentary mortgage consultation.

 • Income and assets: Lenders carefully assess a borrower’s income and assets to determine their ability to repay the mortgage.
 A steady income and substantial assets provide assurance to lenders that the borrower can meet their financial obligations.
 As a result, borrowers with strong income and asset profiles may qualify for lower mortgage interest rates.

-• Type of mortgage loan: The type of mortgage loan selected can also impact the interest rate.
-For example, adjustable-rate mortgages (ARMs) often have lower initial interest rates compared to fixed-rate mortgages.
+• Type of mortgage loan: Different mortgage types come with different interest rate structures.
+For example, ARMs often have lower initial interest rates compared to fixed-rate mortgages.
 Additionally, government-backed loans, such as VA loans, may offer more favorable interest rates.
-And a shorter loan term typically comes with a lower interest rate than a longer loan term.
+A shorter loan term typically comes with a lower interest rate than a longer loan term.

 A fixed-rate mortgage offers a consistent interest rate throughout the entire loan term, providing stability and predictability in monthly payments.
-Fixed-rate mortgages are available in terms of 10 to 30 years.
+Fixed-rate mortgages are available in terms of 10-30 years.

 USDA loans are designed for low-income borrowers looking to purchase a home in a rural area.
 These loans are backed by the U.S. Department of Agriculture and offer favorable interest rates and no down payment or mortgage insurance requirement.
 However, USDA loans require a 1% upfront guarantee fee and a 0.35% annual guarantee fee, based on the remaining principal balance each year.

 Jumbo loans are conventional loans that exceed the conforming loan limit set by the Federal Housing Finance Agency (FHFA).
 These loans are typically used to finance high-value properties and may have different interest rates and requirements compared to conventional loans.
-In New York state, if you need a mortgage of more than $766,550 — or $1,149,825 in New York City and its surrounding counties — you’ll require a jumbo loan.
+In New York state, if you need a mortgage of more than $832,750 — or $1,209,750 in New York City and its surrounding counties — you’ll require a jumbo loan in 2026.

 Some popular places to get a mortgage in New York include: